 Linda’s journey began when she turned 40.
 She was playing capture the flag with her kids and fell onto her right side in a way that told her something wasn’t quite right.
 Friends and strangers also began to notice that she often limped and didn’t swing her right arm.
 After numerous doctor visits, Linda was diagnosed in 2001.

-At first Linda tried to hide her Parkinson’s; she was more afraid of being labeled as a drunken mother than someone who had Parkinson’s.
-Linda learned to depend on her support group, her dearest friends and her family.
-Linda eventually attended Rock Steady Boxing which filled more than her need for exercise; it was a place where she made friends, felt no one was judging her and it was a place where everyone supported each other to deal with their unique situations.
+At first Linda tried to hide her Parkinson’s; she was more afraid of being mistaken for being drunk than for someone who had Parkinson’s.
+Linda learned to depend on her support group, her dearest friends, and her family.
+Linda eventually attended Rock Steady Boxing, which filled more than her need for exercise.
+It was a place where she made friends, felt no one was judging her, and found a supportive community that helped each other to deal with their unique situations.

 Ask Linda about:

 - Starting a Support Group